 SPSS CORRELATIONS - Notes

-More options for SPSS CORRELATIONS are described in the CSR.
+More options for SPSS CORRELATIONS are described in the command syntax reference.
 This tutorial deliberately skipped some of them such as inclusion of user missing values and capturing correlation matrices with the MATRIX subcommand.
 We did so due to doubts regarding their usefulness.